Do you find yourself going to too many meetings? Or to meetings that don’t really achieve anything? I know I do.

 Inevitably, the first observation anyone makes upon meeting CJ is the oxymoron of the German comedian.
 But that, of course, is a myth.
 I have met a surprising number of Germans over my lifetime and I have found the vast majority of them to be well humoured.
 CJ goes one step further by being hilarious.

 But this post isn’t about the sociability of our continental cousins; it’s about e-learning – so I cornered CJ on the pretence of catching up for coffee and asked her the following questions:

-I agree with CJ’s view that comedy should indeed be used in education.
-As she explains, it can improve the learner’s attention, interest and memory retention, while simultaneously reducing their stress and interpersonal barriers they may be experiencing.
+I agreed with CJ’s view that comedy should indeed be used in education.
+As she explained, it can improve the learner’s attention, interest and memory retention, while simultaneously reducing their stress and interpersonal barriers they may be experiencing.

 • Writing skills

 • Influencing without authority

 While the comedic device may be…